KPCOFGS/Password_Generator/README.md

 * `pass_length` cannot go below 8 and cannot go above 50
 * The script guarantees no consecutive values, such as `ABC`, `123`, `abc`
 * The script guarantees at least 1 number, symbol, uppcase letter and lowercase letter.
-* The script guarantees that no character is repeated three times.
+* The script guarantees that no character is repeated three times in a row.
 * The script guarantees that no character will appear more than 25% of the time

 ## License